Form elements

 When to use a primary button

-Use a primary button to help users carry out an action on a page like starting an application or saving their progress.
+Use a primary button for the main call to action on a page, for example to help users start an application or save their progress.

 More about when to use and not use buttons.